-Erosion and Sediment Control plans reviewed for major projects are listed in Appendix C. Projects exceeding 1-acre are required to obtain DEQ 1200-C permits and are noted, inspections of these permits are conducted by DEQ.
-The City had three construction projects in 2019 that were more than a single-family home and less than 1-acre that required City issued Erosion and Sediment Control Permits (see Appendix C).
-The remainder of the City issued Erosion and Sediment Control Permits in 2019, were reviewed and issued for 84 single-family residential developments.
+Erosion and Sediment Control plans reviewed for major projects are listed in Appendix C. Projects exceeding 1-acre must obtain DEQ 1200-C permits and recorded.
+Inspections of these permits are conducted by DEQ.
+The City had 15 construction projects in 2022 that were more than a single-family home and less than 1-acre.
+These projects required City issued Erosion and Sediment Control Permits (see Appendix C).
+The remainder of the City issued Erosion and Sediment Control Permits in 2022, were issued for 57 single-family residential developments.

-In 2019 staff gave verbal reminders about best management practices to permit holders on the upcoming wet weather season and for specific storm events.
+In 2022 staff gave verbal reminders about best management practices to permit holders on the upcoming wet weather season and for specific storm events.